 - 1 eggplant chopped

-- 3 crushed whole garlic
+- 3 crushed or chopped garlic cloves

 - grated Romano cheese

-Sprinkle with grated Romano cheese.
+- Serve and sprinkle with grated Romano cheese.

 - This recipe is very flexible, so use it as a guideline and make adjustments according to your own tastes.